 In my last post on BYOD management and catalogs, a couple commenters opined that bring-your-own-device programs should never limit end user choice.
-Their argument is that freedom
+Their argument is that freedom of choice drives productivity.
+But this isn't an option for all organizations, especially those that face strict regulatory requirements.

 So, virtualization vendors including VMware Inc. and Citrix Systems Inc. preach the use of virtual desktop infrastructure (VDI) as a solution to secure BYOD.
 The advantages to VDI are fairly obvious.
 Solutions like VMware View and Citrix' XenDesktop and XenApp allow you to deliver a consistent end user experience to every device profile supported by the platform.